Omni Calculator logo

 What is the difference between linear regression and exponential regression?

 The rate of change for y based on x are different.
-In linear regression, the change of y is a constant addition, while in exponential regression, the constant change of y is a constant multiplication.
+In linear regression, the change of y is a constant addition, while in exponential regression, the change of y is a constant multiplication.

 For example, the value of y could increase by +3 in linear regression or ×3 in exponential regression, as shown in the table: